kodecocodes/i9t/testing/testing.markdown

 You spent a lot of time and effort writing and refactoring `testRaysFullBodyWorkout()`.
 It's great to know how to write UI tests from scratch, but there is an easier way to get the job done: _UI recording_.
 With UI recording, you can simply "act out" the steps of your test in the simulator and Xcode will auto-magically translate your actions into UI testing code.

 Let's see this in action.
-Delete the current implementation of `testRaysFullBodyWorkout()`.
+Delete the current contents of `testRaysFullBodyWorkout()`.
 Place your cursor inside the empty method, then click the **Record UI Test** button at the bottom of the editor:

 ![bordered width=55%](/images/uiRecording.png)

 The UI recording button builds and launches your app.
 Once that's done, "act out" the the steps of your tests.
 Tap on **Ray's Full Body Workout**, then scroll down and tap **Select & Workout**.
 Dismiss the alert controller by tapping **OK** and finally tap the **back** button.
+Tap the **record** button again, or the **stop** button to stop recording.

 Your generated test method should look something like this: